Deepdive543443/Benchncnn-3DS/README.md

 ## Benchncnn-3DS
-This repository will benchmark NCNN model on your 3DS (or OOM).
 ![IMG_20231010_173034](https://github.com/Deepdive543443/Benchncnn-3DS/assets/83911295/9eee9fe3-8ef4-4c42-99cf-2e9c5eedca21)

+## Intro
+This repository is a port of Benchncnn of Nintendo 3DS, which is used to testing the performance of neural network in NCNN's format.
+Because of limited amount of memory(64mb), this project could only be used for testing light-weight networks.

 ## Download
+This toolkit required a modded Nintendo 3DS with an title manager or Homebrew Launcher to boot.

-3DSX, CIA and pre-build NCNN lib: https://github.com/Deepdive543443/Benchncnn-3DS/releases Place "models" folder with your models to the root path
+3DSX, CIA and pre-build NCNN lib available at: https://github.com/Deepdive543443/Benchncnn-3DS/releases

-What to use NCNN in your project?
-You can link the pre-build NCNN library for 3DS, or follow the build guide to build yours.
+Copy the .param file to the "models" folder to the root of your SD card

 ## Build
 To build this program, you will need to: